Skip to content

 • Non-Consensual Pornography (Deepfake Porn): Insertion of the victim's face into adult videos.
 This is not only a crime against honor, but against moral integrity and, depending on the case, revelation of secrets.

-AI Regulation and Criminal Defense
+AI Regulation and Criminal Defence

 The new European regulation requires "watermarking" on AI-generated content, but criminals do not follow rules.
-The criminal defense of the immediate future involves demanding algorithmic audits of any digital evidence provided to the process, challenging its authenticity if it cannot be certified that it is free of synthetic manipulation.
+The criminal defence of the immediate future involves demanding algorithmic audits of any digital evidence provided to the process, challenging its authenticity if it cannot be certified that it is free of synthetic manipulation.

 State of the Regulation (June 2026)